JAForbes/blog/public/posts/why-cohost-is-good.md

 Why Cohost is Good
 ==================

+> Unfortunately Cohost is no longer a thing.
+But it is still a really fascinating case study on multiple fronts.
+It was extremely well received by its userbase, and ultimately the team just suffered from burn out and lack of funding.
+It will be interesting what future projects learn from Cohost.

 And why it might be important to remove gamification from our online social interactions.

 > Note there's no screenshots here, this is a big wall of text.
 I've been meaning to post something like this for a while and wall of text is all I can manage right now.
 Sorry.